Room: Online

 4. Clear communication on how and when exams and quizzes will be administered, and the importance of adhering to the University’s honor code policy.

 • The dates for major assignments are in the syllabus.
-For smaller quizzes, I'll let you know when they are and what they cover via Moodle.
+For smaller quizzes, I'll let you know when they are and what they cover via Canvas.

 5. Statement that students who are feeling ill with COVID-19 symptoms, have been exposed to or testing positive for COVID-19, should not come to class and should contact Tech Care at 318-257-4866.